jakobhellermann/bevy_mod_js_scripting/README.md

 ```

 Currently, there is a pregenerated list of bevy types in [./types/bevy_types.ts](./types/bevy_types.ts), and you can also just define your own ones.

+In the future we may include a utility for automatically generating the typescript definitions for your game in a `build.rs` script, so that you don't need to manually write or re-generate them.

 </details>
 <details>